What is Diabetes and what are the symptoms?

 - and more.

+Diabetic hypoglycaemia occurs when someone with diabetes doesn’t have enough sugar (glucose) in his or her blood.
 Low blood sugar can be caused by the medication used to treat diabetes.
 These medications, like insulin, work by breaking down the sugars into energy.
 This causes your blood sugar levels to go down.
-This can be a tricky balancing act as exercising can also reduce your blood sugar levels and if you haven’t eaten that much then your levels may already be low.
+This can be a tricky balancing act as exercising can also reduce your blood sugar levels and if you have missed a meal or haven’t eaten sufficient carbohydrate in your last meal, your levels may already be low.
 Sometimes this can mean that the levels go down too low which is called hypoglycaemia.
 If you are hypoglycaemic you can:

 - feel hungry and shaky;